Pre-Professional Areas of Study

 The following roster of pre-professional studies indicates how the liberal arts can fulfill the general as well as the specialized objectives of St. Olaf students.
+Pursuing pre-professional programs at St. Olaf is optional and is not awarded or tracked as a major or concentration.
+Instead, it is a recommended set of courses you must take in addition to a major or concentration.
 Recommendations are based on the typical pre-professional requirements currently existing in universities and professional schools.

 Many other occupations beyond those in this roster may be pursued with a liberal arts background, of course.
 To learn more about them, call or visit the campus contact persons listed in areas that seem similar.